 In this article, we describe the signs and symptoms of heart failure that a person might experience alongside swollen feet.
-We also provide information on treatment, when a person should contact their doctor, and the other possible causes of swollen feet.
+We also provide information on treatment, when a person should contact a doctor, and the other possible causes of swollen feet.

 A person may experience the following issues:

-- the feet suddenly looking larger or puffy
+- feet suddenly looking larger or puffy

-- pain in the feet or legs
+- pain in their feet or legs

 - unexplained weight gain